Viewley Hill Marvelous Me App

 How do we decide how to allocate the funding?

 Staff are supported and children in receipt of the Pupil Premium Grant are monitored in their attainment and progress by the Deputy Head, part of whose role is as Pupil Premium Champion.
 SLT ensures quality first teaching and early intervention to help pupils keep up, not catch up.
-Targeted teaching and learning support is facilitated through a relentless focus on improving attendance and punctuality, while children are given every opportunity to be the best version of themselves through the support of the diverse Welfare Team, led by the Assistant Head.
+Targeted teaching and learning support is facilitated through a relentless focus on improving attendance and punctuality, while children are given every opportunity to be the best version of themselves through the support of the diverse Pastoral Team, led by the Assistant Head.

 TitleDownload